digitalfabrik/integreat-app/.github/CONTRIBUTING.md

 needs to pass.
 The CI runs the linter, flow and all unit tests.
 So better run these locally first before pushing.

-If you merge something into develop or master you **have to** do a no-fast-forward merge.
-Do this by running `git merge <feature-branch> --no-ff`.

 When you merge to develop a new debug release is pushed to [webnext.integreat-app.de](https://webnext.integreat-app.de/).